Sava II Branković: Biography

 In the face of these difficulties, Sava set up a printing house in Alba Iulia where he published service books, manuals of instruction for clergy and laity, and catechism.
 He also preached sermons based on the writings of the Early Fathers and using the Lives of the Saints as models for his flock.

 For more than two decades, Sava played a leading role in Erdelj's book printing.
 He was one of the first to print in the Romanian language.
 Sava and his followers at Alba Iulia made the first steps in formulating the fundamentals of the modern Romanian and Serbian languages.
 The proliferation of the Romanian language in print was part of a wider effort of what would eventually become Romania's struggle for sovereignty and cultural self-preservation a century and a half later.
 Sava wanted to preserve the Romanian identity that had been experiencing enormous pressure from the Hungarians, Austrians, and Turks.
 He initiated the publication of sermons for the laity in Romanian, Biblical texts in Church Slavonic, and scientific books in Slavonic-Serbian, Romanian, Greek, and Latin.
 Sava wrote several books which were distributed in Transylvania, Moldavia, and Wallachia, now extant.
-Sava was driven from his See between 1660-1662 because of his labors to strengthen his flock in Orthodoxy.
+Sava was driven from his see between 1660 and 1662 because of his labors to strengthen his flock in Orthodoxy.
 Although he returned to his duties, more determined than ever, and served without interruption until 1680, Metropolitan Sava was often harassed because he refused to cooperate with the prince of the realm -- Michael I Apafi—and the Calvinists, who took root in Ardeal (Transylvania) a century earlier, the 1550s.
 Among the Hungarian speakers in Transylvania, the Calvinist branch was the dominant religion of the upper class, though Transylvania and Banat at the time had a large Romanian and Serbian population respectively.

 Sava concocted the idea that the Brankovići of Arad County descended from the medieval Branković dynasty, which was not improbable, being the last ruling dynasty in Serbia before the Ottoman conquest.
 He passed this idea to Đorđe, with whom it would resonate all his life.
 The metropolitan planned a diplomatic and political career for his younger brother, who learned Turkish, Hungarian, Romanian, and Latin.
 In 1663, during the government of Prince Michael I Apafi, Đorđe was employed as dragoman for the kapı kâhyası (agent) representing the ruler of Transylvania at the Ottoman Porte.
 After the agent died in December 1663, Đorđe served as the acting kapı kâhyası until October 1664.
 He remained at the Porte until 1667, participating in several diplomatic missions.

 In 1668, Metropolitan Sava II traveled to the Russian Empire accompanied by eleven men, Đorđe Branković among them.
 The journey was planned to seek help from the Emperor for the Orthodox population in Transylvania (Erdelj).
 The metropolitan had an audience with Tsar Alexis and informed him that the Orthodox Serbs, Bulgarians, and Wallachians were ready to liberate themselves from the Turks, with Russia's military help.